MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/plan-map-report-report-builder.md

  After you find the data that you want, you can embed the data in the report definition or retrieve the data dynamically when the report is processed.
 For more information, see [Balance Report Definition Size and Report Processing Time](#Embedding) later in this topic.

-### Determine the Spatial Data and the Spatial Data Match Fields
+### Determine the spatial data and the spatial data match fields
  To display analytical data on a map and to vary the size, color, or marker type, you must specify fields that relate the spatial data and analytical data.

  Spatial data must contain the following fields: